swedenconnect/technical-framework/Identity Binding.md

 - `http://id.swedenconnect.se/id-binding/process/relative` ([4.5](#confirmed-by-relative))
 - `http://id.swedenconnect.se/id-binding/process/iddoc-scanning` ([4.6](#passport-or-id-card-scanning))

-<a name="record-matching-processes"></a>
+<a name="identity-binding-processes"></a>
-## 4. Record Matching Processes
+## 4. Identity Binding Processes

-This section contains a detailed description of the record matching processes that are used by the Identity Binding Service.
+This section contains a detailed description of the matching processes that are used by the Identity Binding Service.
 Each process is identified with an URI.

 > Note: The process URI:s are not part of a resulting SAML assertion.
 However, they will be stored in matching records and log entries.

 <a name="essential-matching-population-register"></a>
 ### 4.1.
-Essential matching of record in the population register
+Essential Matching of Record in the Population Register

 **URI:** `http://id.swedenconnect.se/id-binding/process/registered`